 \begin{rema} {\rm For most physical applications, we need the assumption of unitarity \cite{kitaev1}.
-Since our theory works pretty well in the non-unitary cases, we only assume the modular tensor category without unitarity in the main body of this paper.
-We will put all results in the unitary cases in Remarks. } \end{rema}
+Since our theory works pretty well in the non-unitary cases, we only assume the MTC without unitarity in the main body of this paper.
+We put all results related to the unitary in Remarks. } \end{rema}